nokorinotsubasa/tar-jenkins-docker/README.md

 ### Final Result

-Now when you access Jenkins, it will have all the data at backup run time:
+Now when you access Jenkins, it will have all the data at backup run time and prompt you to log in:

 ![]()